UladH/acwrapper/README.md

 # Acwrapper

 Acwrapper is angular component wrapper project.
 In most cases angular smart components have 4 states: content, loader, exception, empty states.
-This project provides customizable basic component with realizated all of this states.
+This project provides customizable basic component with realized all of this states.
 You can create your own template for every state and put it in this component.

 ## Install